Microsoft-Build-2016/CodeLabs-GameDev-3-ANGLE/README.md

 ### Setup ###
 In order to run the exercises in this module, you will need to set up your environment first.

+1. ANGLE needs to be built and installed on your computer. **For this lab, ANGLE has already been built and installed in c:\angle**.
+If ANGLE is not installed on your computer, you will need to do the following:

+    ####Compiling ANGLE from source####
+    1. Clone or download ANGLE from our GitHub repository
+    1. Install our easy-to-use Visual Studio templates by running install.bat in the /templates/ directory of your copy of ANGLE.
+    1. Open the appropriate ANGLE Visual Studio solution for your project, and build all flavors of it.
+The Windows 10 Visual Studio solution for ANGLE is located in angle/winrt/10/src/angle.sln
+    1. For more information, see [ANGLE](https://github.com/MSOpenTech/angle)

+2. Install the code snippets used by this lab

     1. Open Windows Explorer and browse to this module's **Source** folder (CodeLabs/Workshops/Games/Module3-ANGLE/Source/).
     1. Right-click on **Setup.cmd** and select **Run as administrator** to launch the setup process that will configure your environment and install the Visual Studio code snippets for this module.
     1. If the User Account Control dialog box is shown, confirm the action to proceed.

 > **Note:** Make sure you have checked all the dependencies for this module before running the setup.